OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ```
 This will cause the background image to be set to the "overlayImage.png" instead whenever the application is being backgrounded.
 It will prevent sensitive data leaks as the "overlayImage.png" will always override the current view.

+#### References

+-- TODO [Add references for "Testing For Sensitive Information in Auto-Generated Screenshots" ] --

 ### Testing the Device-Access-Security Policy

 #### Overview

+-- TODO [Add content for overview of "Testing the Device-Access-Security Policy"] --

 #### Static Analysis

+-- TODO [Add content for static analysis of "Testing the Device-Access-Security Policy"] --

 #### Dynamic Analysis

+-- TODO [Add content for dynamic analysis of "Testing the Device-Access-Security Policy"] --

 #### Remediation

+-- TODO [Add remediation of "Testing the Device-Access-Security Policy"] --

 #### References